akhapangee/bacs-transactions-splitter/README.md

 parent3 = remaining 2 transactions
 split4 = last two transactions and parent will have no transactions at this time.

-3. Generated files split and parent files in as described in step 2.
+3. Generate split and parent files as described in step 2.

         String fileName = "files/bacs split/STD18_daily_test_with txns only.txt";
         int txnPerSplit = 2;